Coding, Tech and Developers Blog

 In the snippet above, you can see both the consumer for the messages that represent our example of a failed message handling - it just throws an exception.

-Also, you can see the implementation that wraps the same message inside a generic Fault<T> which lets us consume messages from the error queue.
+Also, you can see the implementation that wraps the same message inside a generic Fault<T>

 With this simple pattern, you can implement your own error-handling pipeline, if you don't want to default to the built-in retry mechanisms.